Pybounce/spiky_situation/README_EDITOR.md

 **Selection/Move Tool**

 - Highlight an area by dragging
+- Should be able to:
+  - Move area
+  - Copy/Paste/Cut area
+  - Undo area movements
+  - Edit only selected area
+- _The edit tool should simply update the selected area in the controller, not itself_
 - Can then click the area and drag to move all things inside it
 - For rails, this would disconnect them if the selection splits through the middle
 - Can copy, cut and paste also